-Yes, WordWeb 7 works in Windows 8 desktop (earlier versions will not).
+Yes, WordWeb 10 is fully updated for Windows 11 (desktop/laptop, not ARM tablets).
 If you have an earlier version see the What's new page for upgrade information.

 Yes, if you are the only user of both machines.

 WordWeb is now available as an iPhone and iPad dictionary and an Android dictionary.
 There are also Mac OS dictionaries.
 There is a Windows universal app in the Windows Store.
 The other version of the program look different and function differently to the Windows version.

 See the Options menu to set whether you prefer British, America, Canadian, Australian, New Zealand, Irish, South African, Asian or International English.
 There is an option to either hide or flag words from different locales.

 No, however the optional add-on Oxford, Collins and Chambers dictionaries do.

 No, sorry, only English.
 However in WordWeb Pro you can add your own web reference tabs to look up words easily in various online dictionaries.

 In MS Word, Chrome Browser and some other programs you can click on a word in the usual way; WordWeb will show a Replace button you can click to replace the word with a selected alternative.
 In other programs you cannot use the mouse to look up the word: first select the word you want to look up, then press the keyboard hotkey (default: Ctrl+Alt+W), then WordWeb will show with a Replace button that you can press to paste in a selected synonym.

 WordWeb integrates with Word automatically: just Ctrl+right-click on a word you want to look up as you would in any other program.
 In Word, you can also replace the word you looked up with your choice of synonym.
 Not that if you are viewing a file from the internet you may need to click "Enable Editing" in Word before it will allow you to look up words.